jondgons/OS-Asgn1/README.txt

   preprocessing statements and varaibles to be used by other files.
 This was mostly to have these instructions to play nice with the makefile.

+  The main or driving function of the program can be seen as broken in two halves.
+One half is used for batch file processing while the other is the interactive mode that will take input from the user.
+Each mode will strip away excess semicolons except for semicolons that have any white space between them.
+They will still be stripped away, but the white space is still a command it just does nothing so it will be executed.
+Any white space before and after a command will also be stripped away before execution.

 --Known Bugs/Problems--
   The only known bug is if you have a command typo in your batch file this will initially cause the commands after to be executed twice.
 Any more typos